ajstamm/shepherds-crook/Resume.md

 * liaised between project manager and 1 other employee to chart weekly wastewater results and positive COVID tests in participating sewersheds

+# Geomasking

+* began conversion to a package

+# EBCoP

+* developed (2-3) R workshops
+* ran (how many) R workshops on (4-5) topics in conjunction with UAlbany Rockefeller College and School of Public Health
+* organized workshops in R, ArcGIS, Python, manuscript writing as co-lead of Learning Pathways
+* posted to EBCoP blog and DOH News on events and workshops
+* helped recruit for dissertation support group

+# Toastmasters

+* served as VP education, pathways ambassador
+* mentored ?? new members
+* co-facilitated workshops on evaluation, ???
+* earned three certificates in leadership and public speaking